 The Chillmax Air is much simpler.
 Anyone who has used a normal fan will know that you only feel “cooler” if you’re sweating.
 That’s because the fan evaporates your sweat, and that evaporation is accompanied by a small cooling effect – it’s called “evaporative cooling”.
 Conversely, if the surrounding air is very humid, then no matter how powerful your fan is, you will feel little or no cooling because sweat can only evaporate if the air has capacity to hold additional moisture (I’ll explain that a bit more later).
 This same evaporative cooling effect can even be used to freeze water – albeit in very small amounts (and if you’re lucky) – when you force diethyl ether (the stuff they used to use as an anaesthetic) to evaporate quickly.
 The evaporative cooling effect of different liquids varies greatly, and ether will cool down to a very low temperature if you do it properly.
 However, ether is both highly flammable and toxic, so apart from demonstrating it in the school lab (where I remember it from, along with the massive headache it gave me), it doesn’t have much practical application these days (though early refrigerators used it, which was spectacularly dangerous).

-The Chillmax Air uses the evaporative cooling effect of water.
+The Chillmax Air uses the evaporative cooling effect of water, which is much less than ether.
 The unit consists of a reservoir at the top, which you fill with normal tap water, and this drips down on to a radiator unit which has ten sideways-stacked fibre panels in it through which a fan blows air.
 The water evaporates from the fibre panels, and the evaporatively cooled air comes out through the front grille.
 According to the marketing spiel on the TV ad, you’d be forgiven for thinking you’re going to get frostbite if you sit too close.
 I knew this wasn’t going to happen – but I wanted to know just how effective the Chillmax Air was.

 When I set it up and turned it on, the first thing I noticed was that the fan is quite powerful, so you get a good flow of air directed at you – but note that that it’s only about 5″ in diameter, so it can’t beat a proper desk fan for air flow.
 The next thing I noticed was that the air did seem a little cooler compared with what my desk fan was blowing at me.
 It also felt different in another way, which I’ll also come to later.
 But the big question was how much cooler was the exhaust air?